Manilkara kauki: Names

 Throughout the world it is known generally by the name caqui, but in Australia it is called wongi.
 In Java, the plant is called sawo kacik.
 The fruit is called adão (Adam’s fruit) in Konkani.

 Description

 Its leaves are rigid and have blunt tips, its upper surfaces are dark green while pale and silky underneath.

 Its fruiting season is from December to February, it produces edible ovoid fruit that turns dark orangish red when ripe, each are 2.5–5.32 cm long and 2 cm wide with a smooth pale brown seed inside.

 Uses

-The fruit is reported to be very tasty, and is traditionally eaten by Torres Strait Islanders, who travel from island to island to harvest the crop.
+The fruit is traditionally eaten by Torres Strait Islanders, who travel from island to island to harvest the crop.
 Members and servants of Javanese royal families plant them in palace gardens as a symbol of kindness and loyalty.

 It often grows wild in forests attracting birds and primates.
 For reforestation purposes, M. kauki is a useful graft stock for M. zapota, and parts of the plant are used in herbal medicine.